kiarie404/slides_on_provenance/src/so_undeterminism.md

 // Arrangement 2

 // I/O operations on the same array have been put together,
-// The I/O response may get combined in order to reduce these 2 requests into a single request println!("{}", arr[0]);
+// The I/O response may get combined in order to reduce these 2 ...
+// ...requests into a single request println!("{}", arr[0]);
-println!("{}", arr[0])
+println!("{}", arr[1]);

 // the 2 operations below have been swapped, there is no consequence let y = 3;